How Much Does a Centrifuge Cost?

 Types of Centrifuge Rotors

-There are different types of rotors for centrifuges, which influence what the centrifuge does and how much it costs.
+There are different types of rotors for centrifuge machines, which influence what the centrifuge does and how much it costs.

 Also referred to as swinging bucket rotors, these rotors have buckets that start in a vertical position.
 During acceleration, the buckets swing to a horizontal position so that during centrifugation the tube and the solution in the tube are aligned perpendicular to the axis of rotation and parallel to the centrifugal field.
 The tube returns to its original position as the rotor decelerates.